Task A-1 Maintains safe and healthy workplace

 Evidence of Attainment |

-equipment is selected according to job requirements and used according to manufacturers’ specifications |
+GMAW and FCAW equipment are selected according to job requirements and manufacturers’ specifications |

-ensure work area is ventilated and PPE is used |
+ensure work area is ventilated, and PPE is used |

-work area is ventilated according to regulations and PPE is used according to job requirements |
+work area is ventilated according to project specifications and PPE is used according to job requirements |

 prepare material to be welded |

-Range of Variables
+Range of Variables (include, but not limited to)

 Knowledge